ravikumar1302/DSA-Course/README.md

 ## Languages Used

 -   C++: The C++ implementations can be found in the `cpp` directory.
 -   Python: The Python implementations are located in the `python` directory.
-- Java: The Python implementations are located in the `java` directory.
+-   Java: The JAVA implementations are located in the `java` directory.

 ## Contents

 The repository includes the following:

 -   Data Structures: Explore a range of data structures such as arrays, linked lists, stacks, queues, trees, and graphs.
 -   Algorithms: Discover efficient algorithms for sorting, searching, graph traversal, dynamic programming, and more.

 ## Contributions

 Contributions to this repository are welcome!
 If you have improvements, new implementations, or bug fixes, feel free to submit a pull request.
 Together, we can build a valuable resource for the DSA community.

-## License

-This repository is licensed under the [MIT License](LICENSE).
-Feel free to use the code provided here for your projects.

 Happy coding!